Yonathan Daza Player Props: Rockies vs. Guardians

 - Daza is batting .260 with six doubles and three walks.

-- In 21 games played this year, he has not hit a long ball.
+- In 21 games played this season, he has not hit a long ball.

-- He has scored in seven games this year (33.3%), but has had no multi-run games.
+- He has scored a run in seven of 21 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.